PaulScotti/inverted_encoding/README.md

 import numpy as np

 predictions, confidences, recons = IEM(trialbyvoxel,features,stim_max=180,is_circular=True)
-# use "help(IEM)" for more information on required inputs, below is a summary:
+# use "help(IEM)" for more information, below is a summary:
 # trialbyvoxel: your matrix of brain activations, does not necessarily have to be voxels
 # features: array of your stimulus features (must be integers within range defined by stim_max)
 # stim_max=180 means that your stimulus space ranges 0-179° degrees